Using Huawei E220 HSDPA modem in GNU/Linux

 Tx excessive retries:0 Invalid misc:0 Missed beacon:0

-Ok!
-Have fun! and feel free to let me know if you have any problems or any unclear steps in this post
+Alright, have fun!
+Feel free to let me know if you run into any issues or if anything in this post isn’t clear.

 Firefox Inside Firefox